tanin47/tiny_daemon/README.md

 end
 ```

 There will be a pid file at pids/test_process.pid.
+The log file will be at log/test_process.log.

 We can issue `kill [pid]` in order to exit the process gracefully.
 Please note that using `kill -9 [pid]` will terminate the process immediately.